microsoft/sarif-tutorials/README.md

 Then we'll dive into the format, exploring the most basic concepts first, then moving on to more advanced concepts.

-The advanced concepts usually apply to only a subset of SARIF producers and consumers, so you don't to read everything.
+The advanced concepts usually apply to only a subset of SARIF producers and consumers, so you don't have to read everything.
 Just read the introductory material, then pick and choose the additional topics that interest you.

 ## Sample files